chenxuanni/ICU-Mortality-Prediction-FYP-24-25/README.md

 The main goal of this project is to improve ICU mortality prediction by combining structured and unstructured data from the MIMIC-IV database.
 Structured data includes vitals and ICU admission records, while unstructured data comes from diagnosis descriptions (`long_title`).

+This project was completed as part of my Final Year Project under the guidance of Professor Feng Meng Li.
+Special thanks to the PhysioNet team for providing access to the MIMIC-IV dataset.

+Note: No raw patient data is included in this repository.
+Only code and processed output structures are shared in accordance with MIMIC-IV data usage guidelines.

 ---

 ## 🛠️ What This Project Includes